Canterbury College (Windsor, Ontario): History

 On November 4, 1967, Canterbury College celebrated its tenth anniversary by opening the first on-campus residence for married students in Canada.
 Geoffrey Fisher Hall, a 38-unit apartment building, was opened by Geoffrey Francis Fisher, 99th archbishop of Canterbury, and Lady Fisher.
 Assumption University conferred an honorary degree on Archbishop Fisher, the first such honour awarded to an archbishop of Canterbury by a Roman Catholic institution in four hundred years.

 In November 1982, Canterbury College celebrated its 20th anniversary by unveiling the armorial bearings of Canterbury College.
 Theodore David Butler Ragg, Bishop of Huron, petitioned the earl marshall, the Duke of Norfolk, for a grant of armorial bearings; they were granted by the College of Heralds in the spring of 1977.
 The motto for Canterbury College is: "Let Reasonableness Flourish".

 In 1987, Canterbury College celebrated its silver jubilee.
 The dean and chapter of Canterbury Cathedral in England presented Canterbury College with a Canterbury Cross which was incorporated into the ceremonial mace.
 The ceremonial mace was used for the first time during the anniversary celebrations.
 Allan Gotlieb, the Canadian ambassador to Washington, received an honorary degree at a special convocation ceremony at the University of Windsor.

 In 1988, four residences with 48 bedrooms for single students were built to replace two older houses.

 In 2002, Canterbury College celebrated the 40th anniversary by expanding to occupy most of a city block, with thirteen houses, and Geoffrey Fisher Hall.
 2500 University Avenue West, which includes college classrooms, offices and meeting rooms, replaced the former Ramsey and Davidson Houses.
 St. Paul's at Canterbury, the new chapel can accommodate up to 100 people or be sectioned off to provide meeting rooms and a banquet hall.
 The former Anglican parish of St. Paul's brought the pictorial glass windows, altar, pulpit, font, lights and many other items from their former building on Ouellette Avenue.

 Augustine House, a residence with ten bedrooms was formerly St. Augustine House, which held offices, chapel and classrooms.
 The eleven residences house students of the University of Windsor.
 Five houses are for men and six for women, all contain a kitchen, common room, laundry room, several bathrooms.
 There are in total, 104 individual rooms, as residences for single students.

-Teaching
+Academics

-The college offers courses for a Doctor of Ministry Degree (in affiliation with Ashland Theological Seminary at Ashland University), certificate courses for the Anglican Community of Deacons and interested lay people, and professional courses for the community.
+In 2026, Cantebury College offered several courses various aspects of theology and ministry.
+They also offered a Licentiate in Theology, which is "pre-degree program" (not to be confused with a Licentiate of Sacred Theology) for those interested in ministry in conjunction with Huron University College in London, Ontario.

 Canterbury ElderCollege is an educational program at Canterbury College for adults over 55.